-When the circuit is functioning, the input signal is amplified from the RF input to output at typical 20 dB gain.
-Figure 8 shows the S-parameters of the circuit.
+When operating the CN0417 in the 2.4GHz frequency range, the input signal is amplified from the RF input to output at a typical gain of 20 dB.
+Figure 6 shows the S-parameters of the circuit.

-When in operation, the power dissipation and board properties must be considered.
-Because the size of the board is quite small, the board temperature reaches approximately 80°C around the vicinity of the ADL5606.
-To spread this heat evenly and keep the board temperature below 80°C, the ground copper plane was made thicker at 3 oz, and more vias were added around the ADL5606 chip.
-Sigrity simulation can also be used to estimate the board temperature.
+Because the size of the board is quite small, the board temperature reaches approximately 85°CC around the vicinity of the ADL5606 in normal operation.
+To spread this heat evenly and keep the board temperature below 85°C, this design has 6 layer stack-up, the ground copper plane was made thicker at 3 oz, and more vias were added around the ADL5606 chip.
+Sigrity simulation, shown in Figure 10, can also be used to estimate the board temperature.

 For a different frequency band of operation, the ADL5604 and ADL5605 can be used.
 The ADL5604 is capable of a wide frequency of operation from 700 MHz to 2700 MHz, with a typical gain of 12.2 dB.
 The ADL5605 operates from 700 MHz to 1000 GHz at 23 dB typical gain.